User manual for XML Assistant v1.1

 Files are opened using the menu item File->Open or the icon in the toolbar.

-The following figure shows the file opened in the XML Assistant.
-The application window is divided into: 1) View of the XML file as tree of nodes 2) Attributes and elements of the tree node selected 3) View of the XML Code.
+1) View of the XML file as tree of nodes 2) Namespaces, attributes and elements of the tree node selected 3) View of the XML Code (if activated).

-View rules define how the data of a XML file is shown.
+Display rules define how the data of a XML file is shown.
 For different types of XML files different rule sets can be created.

 Lets modify the rules of the rule set to better understand how it works.

-Please select 'Edit rules' from the toolbar:
+Please select 'Edit Display Rules...' from the toolbar:

-The tab "rules.xml" is opened:
+The tab "Display Rules" is opened.

-Now we edit the view rules, we open the rule set "Internet pages" and the rule "Web Page".
-When selection "Condition: Page" or "Conditions meet" we can, for example, see that the text "Page: http://www.myspace.com (05)" may be shown for a tree node that represents the element "Page".
+Now we edit the display rules, we open the rule set "WebPages" and the rule "Web Page".
+On selection of "Condition: Page" or "Conditions Match" we can, for example, see that the text "Page: http://www.myspace.com (05)" may be shown for a tree node that represents the element "Page".
 Multiple "Page" elements are shown in the tree.

-Now change the input for "Node text in tree" to '$name: [Title] ([@id])'.
+Now change the input for "Node Text in Tree" to '$name: [Title] ([@id])'.
 The changes are directly applied while you are typing.
 The text encoded in square brackets is not simple text but expresses a XPath-Expression to be executed on this element.
 In this example the title is shown instead of the URL.

 Templates are used to add frequently used code passages quickly.
 This may prevent the need for frequent copy/paste operations.

 The template must also be made available to the nodes that use the template.
-For this, open the rule set "Internet pages" and the rule "Web page", the sub item "Templates in context menu" of "Conditions match" defines, which templates are to be listed in the context menu for nodes matching this rule.
+For this, open the rule set "WebPages" and the rule "Web Page", the sub item "Templates" of "Conditions Match" defines, which templates are activated for nodes matching this rule.
 We add the new template.

 2. Edit XML